Maheer1207/Project-tiddlyWiki-Clone-Update/README.md

 3. SOURCE_SHARE_NAME: "FILESHARE NAME" of the source.
 4. DESTINATION_SHARE_NAME: "FILESHARE NAME" of the destination.
 5. RESOURCE_GROUP: "RESOURCE GROUP" holds the App Service for the Tiddly Wiki we want to restart, the public (read-only) one.
-6. APP_NAME_RESTART: "WEB APP" name that hosts the public (read-only) Tiddly Wiki
+6. APP_NAME_RESTART: "WEB APP" name that hosts the public (read-only) Tiddly Wiki.
-7. CLIENT_SECRET_RESTART: The "CLIENT SECRET" of the Azure AD App Regisration for the public Tiddly Wiki's Web App
+7. CLIENT_SECRET_RESTART: The "CLIENT SECRET" of the Azure AD App Regisration for the public Tiddly Wiki's Web App.
 8. CLIENT_ID_RESTART: The "CLIENT ID" of the Azure AD App Regisration for the public Tiddly Wiki's Web App.
 9. TENANT_ID: The "TENANT_ID" of the Azure AD App Regisration for the public Tiddly Wiki's Web App.